rhenium/twitter-event-stream/README.txt

      :\r\n\r\n

+In both endpoints, the Tweet object structure BASICALLY follows the "Compatibility with additional extended_tweet in payload" mode[3].
+Each Tweet object has `extended_tweet` object containing `full_text` key.

-twitter-event-stream uses "OAuth Echo"[3] to authenticate a client, meaning an application must provide the following HTTP headers:
+twitter-event-stream uses "OAuth Echo"[4] to authenticate a client, meaning an application must provide the following HTTP headers:

  - `x-auth-service-provider`